denten-papers/xp-routledge/dh-book-proposal.md

-*Debates in Digital Humanities* (Minnesota, 2012)[^ln-debates]; co-authored volumes like *Digital_Humanities* (MIT, 2012) Digital_Humanities by Jeffrey Schnapp, Johanna Drucker, Anne Burdick, Peter Lunenfeld, and Todd Presner[^ln-dh]; or, finally, as institutional set pieces written by prominent public intellectuals and administrators like the 2013 *Hacking the Academy: New Approaches to Scholarship and Teaching from Digital Humanities* by Dan Cohen and Joseph Scheinfeldt (Michigan UP).[^ln-up]
+*Debates in Digital Humanities* (Minnesota, 2012)[^ln-debates]; co-authored volumes like *Digital_Humanities* (MIT, 2012) Digital_Humanities by Jeffrey Schnapp, Johanna Drucker, Anne Burdick, Peter Lunenfeld, and Todd Presner[^ln-dh]; and, finally, as institutional set pieces written by prominent public intellectuals and administrators like the 2013 *Hacking the Academy: New Approaches to Scholarship and Teaching from Digital Humanities* by Dan Cohen and Joseph Scheinfeldt (Michigan UP).[^ln-up]